Green sauce: Italy

-The Italian salsa verde is a cold rustic sauce, and includes parsley, vinegar, capers, garlic, onion, anchovies, olive oil, and possibly mustard.
+The Italian salsa verde is a cold rustic sauce, and includes parsley, vinegar, capers, garlic, onion, anchovies, olive oil, hard-boiled egg yolks, and possibly mustard.
 The ingredients are coarsely chopped, formerly by hand, now often in a food processor.
 In some regions, cubed bread is soaked in vinegar and blended with the other ingredients, which creates an emulsion somewhat similar to a vinaigrette.
 In other regions, there is no bread.

 Salsa verde is used as a condiment or dipping sauce for meats, fish, poultry, or vegetables.
 Salsa verde, known in Piedmont and Lombardy as bagnetto verde, is served with bollito misto in a "classic meat dish", served in many city and country restaurants.
 The salted lake sardines from the Lake Como, called misoltini, are warmed or grilled and served with salsa verde.
 It is also served with other grilled or stewed fish.
 A salsa verde with garlic, called agliata, is a traditional specialty of the Siena region on the feast day of Saint John.

 Gremolata is a green sauce in Milanese cuisine based on parsley, lemon peel, and garlic, and is the usual accompaniment for ossobuco.